Dennis Canon: History and purpose

 The Dennis Canon is named after Walter Dennis, an attorney and later Suffragan Bishop of New York, who drafted the Canon.
 It was passed by the 66th General Convention in 1979, having been introduced by the Committee on Canons of the House of Bishops as D-024 of that Convention.

 During the turbulent 1960s and 1970s, some parishes left the Episcopal Church and attempted to retain the parish property for reasons including the admission of women to Holy Orders, the adoption of the 1979 Book of Common Prayer, and the belief that some bishops held heretical views.

 In 1979, the United States Supreme Court ruled in Jones v.
 Wolf that the "neutral principles of law" approach to deciding property disputes between factions of a church offered advantages versus other means (which may have required involvement in matters of purely religious affairs, an exercise which was prohibited by the First Amendment):

 The Supreme Court went on to state (in response to the dissent):

 As such, the Dennis Canon was written in response to the Supreme Court's ruling, by modifying TEC's Canons in an attempt to create an express trust in favor of TEC should a faction of a local parish seek to withdraw from TEC.
 The Episcopal Church maintains that, legally, any officer of any official institution must maintain his or her fiduciary trust responsibility on behalf of the Episcopal Church.

-Litigation involving the Dennis Canon
+Litigation

 In recent years, some Episcopalians have challenged the Episcopal Church over its doctrine, discipline, and worship.
 Because of these disputes, parishes and five entire dioceses have made attempts to sever ties with the rest of the Episcopal Church.
 The Episcopal Church maintains that these groups cannot dissociate, only individuals can.
 Therefore, Episcopal Church leaders assert that they have attempted to take property and assets with them.
 Those groups that have left maintain that most of these properties and assets were established long before the Dennis Canon by loyal Episcopalians that would not recognize the theological innovations of the modern Episcopal Church.

 To date, there have been a number of court cases either challenging or seeking to enforce the Dennis Cannon and few of them are entirely resolved.